-- 1. Enter the X values of the data in column A. - Tap the top cell of column A and enter a name, such as DD1, for the X values. - Tap the column formula cell (second cell from the top) in column B. - 4.
-Tap Tools And go to Statistics > Distributions > Normal Pdf.
+1. Enter the X values of the data in column A.

-The Normal Pdf dialogue box opens and displays fields for entering the arguments for the calculation.
+- 2. Tap the top cell of column A and enter a name, such as DD1, for the X values. - Tap the column formula cell (second cell from the top) in column B. - Tap Tools \mathcal{S} and go to Statistics > Distributions > Normal Pdf.

-- 5. Tap each field and provide:. - X Value: To use the list that you defined in step 2, tap the arrow and select the list name.
+The Normal Pdf dialog box opens and displays fields for entering the arguments for the calculation.

-- Mean (μ): Type a value or select a variable that contains the mean. - Standard Deviation (σ): Type a value or select a variable that contains the standard deviation. - (Optional) Select the Draw option to see the distribution plotted in Data & Statistics.
+- 5. Tap each field and provide:. - X Value: To use the list that you defined in step 2, tap the arrow and select the list name. - Mean (μ): Type a value or select a variable that contains the mean. - Standard Deviation (σ): Type a value or select a variable that contains the standard deviation. - (Optional) Select the Draw option to see the distribution plotted in Data & Statistics.